inrupt/public-documentation/coding-conventions/rdf-vocabulary-guidelines.md

 #### Use `dcterms:issued` and `dcterms:modified`

-- Use `dcterms:issued` (with the value typed as `xsd:date`) for your vocabulary to represent its official issue date (i.e. original date of release).
+- Use `dcterms:issued` (with the value typed as `xsd:date`) for your vocabulary to represent its official issue date (i.e., original date of release).

 - Update `dcterms:modified` (with the value typed as `xsd:date`) for your vocabulary each time the vocabulary is modified.